 Can CBD oil help you get some much-needed sleep?

 If you toss at night, glowering at the clock in frustration, you’re not alone.
 About 60 percent of Americans have insomnia a few nights per week, if not more often.
-This can be caused by stress, illness, medicines or other factors, and is more likely to affect females and those aged 65 and older.
+This can be caused by stress, illness, medicines, or other factors and is more likely to affect females and those aged 65 and older.
 While there are many ways to treat insomnia, some people are turning to CBD oil for relief.
-You may have wondered if it’s worth a try, so for this week’s Healthy Habit, let’s take a look at CBD for insomnia.
+You may have wondered if it’s worth a try, so let’s take a look at CBD for insomnia.

 In a 2014 study, CBD oil was used to successfully treat Parkinson’s patients with REM sleep disorder, or RBD.
 During REM sleep, the body is supposed to be mostly paralyzed, except the eyes, which are moving rapidly.
-With patients who have disordered REM, they instead act out their dreams, moving about physically like shouting or punching into the air, which disturbs their sleep and that of those around them.
-In this study, “Four patients treated with CBD had prompt and substantial reduction in the frequency of RBD‐related events without side effects.”
+Patients who have disordered REM instead act out their dreams, moving about physically like shouting or punching into the air, which disturbs their sleep and that of those around them.
+In this study, “Four patients treated with CBD had a prompt and substantial reduction in the frequency of RBD‐related events without side effects.”

-In this case study, a young girl in Colorado was successful treated for insomnia related to PTSD using CBD oil.
-The oil was administered via under-the-tongue spray or capsules, and as treatment started, she began sleeping better, having better mood, being able to sleep in her own room and handling school better.
-Gradually, the doctor planned to transition her from the CBD oil, tapering her off that and into lifelong coping skills such as yoga and meditation, but wrote that “This case study offers evidence that CBD is effective as a safe alternative treatment to traditional psychiatric medications for reducing anxiety and insomnia.”
+In one case study, a young girl in Colorado was successful treated for insomnia related to PTSD using CBD oil.
+The oil was administered via under-the-tongue spray or capsules.
+She began sleeping better, her mood improved, she was able to sleep in her own room, and started handling school better.
+Gradually, the doctor planned to transition her from the CBD oil, tapering her off that and into lifelong coping skills such as yoga and meditation.
+“This case study offers evidence that CBD is effective as a safe alternative treatment to traditional psychiatric medications for reducing anxiety and insomnia,” he wrote.